-On June 18, 2004, the Company consummated the acquisition of Meritage Technologies, Inc., a privately held information technology consulting company for approximately \$10.4 million, consisting of approximately \$2.9 million in cash, \$2.4 of liabilities repaid on behalf of Meritage Technologies, Inc., transaction costs of approximately \$0.9 million, and approximately 1.2 million shares of the Company's common stock valued at approximately \$3.595 per share (approximately \$4.2 million worth of Company's common stock).
+On June 18, 2004, the Company consummated the acquisition of Meritage Technologies, Inc. ("Meritage"), a privately held information technology consulting company for total purchase consideration of approximately \$10.4 million, representing a net purchase price of approximately \$9.2 million net of tangible net assets acquired.
+This total purchase consideration consists of approximately \$2.9 million in cash, \$2.4 of liabilities repaid on behalf of Meritage Technologies, Inc., transaction costs of approximately \$0.9 million, and approximately 1.2 million shares of the Company's common stock valued at approximately \$3.595 per share (approximately \$4.2 million worth of Company's common stock).
 The total purchase price consideration of \$10.4 million, including transaction costs of \$0.9 million, has been allocated to the assets acquired and liabilities assumed, including identifiable intangible assets, based on their respective fair values at the date of acquisition.
-Such allocation resulted in goodwill of approximately \$7.4 million.
+Such allocation resulted in goodwill of approximately \$6.9 million.
 Goodwill is assigned at the enterprise level and is not expected to be deductible for tax purposes.
 The purchase price was allocated to intangibles based on management's estimate with assistance from an independent appraisal firm.
-Management expects to finalize the purchase price allocation during the second quarter of 2005 as certain initial accounting estimates are resolved such as the collectibility of acquired accounts receivable.
 The results of the Mertiage operations have been included in the Company's consolidated financial statements since June 18, 2004.